-For a civil service position or a position covered by a collective bargaining unit agreement, refer to the following BPPM sections:
+For a civil service position or a position covered by a collective bargaining unit agreement, refer to:

-- BPPM 58.01 and 58.02 to establish a civil service or collective bargaining unit position,
+- The Workday Create and Close a Position reference guide to establish a civil service or collective bargaining unit position.

-- BPPM 60.18 to fill a civil service or collective bargaining unit position, and
+- BPPM 60.18 and the Workday Create, Edit, and Close Job Requisition reference guide to fill a civil service or collective bargaining unit position.

 Independent Contractor Procedures